State elections officials struggle with paper shortages, harassment, insider threats - NewsBreak

 Supply chain issues are also causing shortages of election hardware, said Ed Smith of the Sector Coordinating Council, who recommended states and localities order their supplies early and anticipate delays.

-The post State elections officials struggle with paper shortages, harassment, insider threats appeared first on Kansas Reflector .
+The post State elections officials struggle with paper shortages, harassment, insider threats appeared first on Iowa Capital Dispatch .